olinml2024/olinml2024.github.io/assignments/assignment01/assignment01.markdown

 # Mathematical Background

+We'll be using some math in this class that you've probably seen before (but maybe that has faded into a distant memory).
+We are giving you a little heads up here to give you ample time to refresh before we actually start using this math.
+Even if most of these concepts feel pretty new or unfamiliar, you still belong in this class (feel free to reach out to us if you have questions).

 {% capture content %}
 For the purposes of this class, we will try to be consistent with the notation we use.
 Of course, when we link to other resources, they may use other